SEIAROTg/autobean/autobean/narration/README.md

 * All non-transaction directives will remain unchanged.
 * Posting narration will be taken from their `narration` metadata attributes (if present), or alternatively from inline comments starting with `;;` (if present and `narration` attribute is not present).
 * The `narration` attributes will not be removed by this plugin.
+* `narration` attributes will be generated on postings if their narration are extracted from comments.
 * Spaces at the start or the end of posting narrations will be trimmed.
 * In comment mode, narration is considered end at the first `;` and anything afterwards are treated as regular comments.